I Ate And Worked Out Like Taylor Swift For A Week

 Day 1

-7:45 a.m.: To commemorate the first day of my Taylor Swift diet, I decide to start the morning listening to an old favorite, “Mine,” on Spotify ($9.99/month) to get in the mood.
+7:45 a.m.: To get in the mood on the first day of my Taylor Swift diet, I decide to start the morning listening to an old favorite, “Mine,” on Spotify ($9.99/month).
 I hit play and hum along while I walk to the subway.
 When I get off the train 30 minutes later, I realize it’s been playing on a continuous loop for the entire ride.
 I’m 100 percent in the spirit now.

-WebMD interviewed Taylor Swift about her approach to healthy living back when iPods were still a thing.
-In the story, Swift explains that she takes and incredibly balanced approach to eating.
+WebMD interviewed Taylor Swift about her approach to healthy living way back when I was listening to her music on an iPod, rather than my phone.
+In the story, Swift explains that she takes an incredibly balanced approach to eating.
 "During the week, I try to eat healthily, so that means salads, yogurt, and sandwiches," she said.
 "I try to keep it lighter, but it's nothing too regimented or crazy."
 Then she says that on the weekends, she treats herself to comfort foods like burgers, fries, lattes, and ice cream.

 I love the deprivation-free approach.
 In fact, it echoes many of the things I’ve heard from nutritionists.

 It’s a weekday, so I eat a Siggi’s raspberry yogurt ($1.49/carton) for breakfast.
-It’s a little sweet to the first taste, but it’s pretty delicious after a few bites.
+It’s a little sweet to the first taste, but pretty delicious after a few bites.
 Normally, I eat a rice cake with peanut butter or oatmeal, so this breakfast pick is a little lighter.
 We’ll see if yogurt is enough to get me through the morning.

 Advertisement